The Ladakh Experience 2019 Details

-- You retreat fee is payable by check or credit card
+Your retreat fee is payable by check or credit card.

 - Checks can be made out to RetreaTours and mailed to 8821 NW 14 St, Pembroke Pines, FL 33024.

-- INTERNATIONAL GUESTS: If you will be using a bank account outside the U.S., please write to [email protected] for easy transfer options that will save you money.
+- Guests outside the USA: If you will be using a bank account outside the U.S., please write to [email protected] for easy transfer options that will save you money on currency conversion.

 Please use the button below to pay the non-refundable $1000 deposit via credit card.
 Please note that you do not have to have a PayPal account, simply choose the option that says “Pay with Debit or Credit” card.
 Click here if you need further instructions.

-Please complete these registration questions and submit your deposit if you wish to join this experience.
-We will confirm your registration by email within 72 hours.
+Please complete these application questions and submit your deposit if you wish to join this experience.
+We will contact you by email within 72 hours.